zhujianwei31415/DeepFR/README.md

-# dcnnfold
+# DeepFR
-The source code for DCNN-Fold
+The source code for DeepFR.

 ## requirements
 cmake >= 2.8.12